rrainey/tempo/README.md

 ### Experiments in audible feedback for skydivers.

 This project is designed to experiment with real-time audible feedback to a skydiver in freefall.
-It stacks a [SparkFun ESP32 Thing Plus](https://github.com/sparkfun/STM32_Thing_Plus) atop a custom GNSS/sensor combo board.
+The original Peakick design stacks a [SparkFun ESP32 Thing Plus](https://github.com/sparkfun/STM32_Thing_Plus) atop a custom GNSS/sensor combo board.
 The SparkFun board supports an audio connection to Bluetooth earbuds or headphones.

+That design was subsequently replaced with a stand-alone "Tempo" board, which has the same sensors, but adds an integrated SAMD51 MCU.

 ### Sensors and Capabilites

 - GPS/GNSS via u-blox SAM-M10Q
-- 6-DOF Inertial measurement / gyro via ICM-42688
+- 6-DOF Inertial measurement / gyro via ICM-42688-V
 - Barometric pressure / temperature via BPM390
 - 3-DOF Compass/Magnetic measurement via MMC5983
-- Bluetooth audio output (to be added)
+- Bluetooth audio output (Peakick assembly only; to be added)

-I am just getting started with this project, so all I'm doing for now is velidating the sensor board design and experimenting with basic BT audio capabilities.
+I am just getting started with this project, so all I'm doing for now is velidating the sensor board designs and (soon) experimenting with basic BT audio capabilities.

 ![temp assembly](images/tempo-assembly.png)